Lisa Faulkner: Career

 In 2010, she won Celebrity Masterchef, beating Christine Hamilton and Dick Strawbridge in the final.
 She appeared in the third series premiere of the Canadian series Murdoch Mysteries when the series filmed an episode in and around Bristol, England, that was broadcast in 2010, and she returned for her second guest appearance in the fourth series in 2011.
 She also appeared twice in the fifth series.
 She co-hosted Real Food Family Cook Off on Channel 5 with Matt Dawson.
 The series was broadcast in 2011.
 In 2013, she co-hosted the daytime Channel 4 series What's Cooking? with Ben Shephard and, in 2015, was reunited with Shephard to co-host an episode of This Morning Summer.
 In March 2017, it was announced that she would be joining EastEnders as Fi Browning, a "stylish and sophisticated" businesswoman.
-Fi was later revealed to be Sophie Wilmott-Brown, the daughter of Kathy Beale's rapist James Willmott-Brown.
+Fi was later revealed to be Sophie Willmott-Brown, the daughter of Kathy Beale's rapist James Willmott-Brown.
 In March 2019, Faulkner and John Torode were given a weekend cooking show.
-They host John And Lisa's Weekend Kitchen on Sunday mornings on ITV.
+They host John And Lisa's Weekend Kitchen on ITV.
 In July 2019, Faulkner appeared on Celebrity Gogglebox alongside friend Nicola Stephenson.

 Personal life

-In 2005, Faulkner married Chris Coghill, her co-star from the TV series Burn It, in Richmond Park, London.
+In 2005, Faulkner married Chris Coghill, one of her co-stars in the 2003 TV drama series Burn It, in Richmond Park, London.
 The couple adopted a fifteen-month-old girl who was born in 2006.
-However, the couple separated and divorced in 2011, and she then married Australian chef John Torode. and they worked together on presenting John And Lisa's Weekend Kitchen.
+The couple separated and divorced in 2011.
+In 2019 she married Australian chef John Torode, They worked together on presenting John and Lisa's Weekend Kitchen.